Ifi-Softwareentwicklung-SoSe2024/BudgetManager4U/README.md

 Matriculation No.: 65368, 63072 <br>
 Modul: SWE

+As part of the final project for the Software Development course in Summer Semester 2024, the following individuals:

+Konstantin Ibadullaev
+Carl Reemt Alf Schwaten

+developed the project "BudgetManager4U."

+This application not only assists in tracking your cash flow by recording expenses and income but also provides a basic statistical summary.
+Additionally, it allows for the export of data in CSV format for further processing and compatibility with other software solutions.

 ## Description
 This is a budget planner for the module "Softwareentwicklung 2024".
 <br>